LKS-CHART/blog/.github/pull_request_template.md

 # Checklist

-[ ] I can successfully knit the Rmd file.
+[ ] I can successfully knit the blog post Rmd file.

-[ ] Figures, graphs, tables render properly in the Rmd file.
+[ ] Figures, graphs, tables render properly in the blog post Rmd file.

 [ ] Abbreviations are expanded/explained.

-[ ] The Rmd file header contains the post title, post description, author information, and categories.
+[ ] The blog post Rmd file header contains the post title, post description, author information, and categories.

-[ ] The blog post content (Rmd, figures, tables, etc.) does not contains any PHI.
+[ ] The blog post content (Rmd file, figures, tables, etc.) does not contains any PHI.